Ruan-G/Ruan-G/README.md

 - 👋 Hi, I’m @Ruan-G
 - 👀 I’m interested in  HTML, CSS e JS.
-- 🌱 I’m currently learning  HTML, CSS e JS.
+- 🌱 I’m currently learning  HTML, CSS , JS e sytem analysis and development.
 - 💞️ I’m looking to collaborate on companies that can help me to evolve more and more.
 - 📫 How to reach me : rgaia4789@gmail.com